open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `Duration(duration)`

-The `Duration` Converter takes a string representation of a duration and converts it to a Golang `time.duration`.
+The `Duration` Converter takes a string representation of a duration and converts it to a [Golang `time.duration`](https://pkg.go.dev/time#ParseDuration).

 `duration` is a string.
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 If either `duration` is nil or is in a format that cannot be converted to Golang `time.duration`, an error is returned.